audreyfeldroy/favicon-cheat-sheet/README.rst

 * The easiest way to do this at the command line is...TODO (ImageMagick?)
 * GIMP or Photoshop work too.

-If you're obsessive, also include these sizes in your .ico:
+If you're obsessive and don't mind 1-3kb extra size, also include these sizes in your .ico:

 ======= =======================================================================
 Size    Purpose